cmzuo11/stKeep/README.md

 pip install stKeep
 ```

-Noth that if you use this command, please mannually download utilities, test_data and analysis folders from the GitHub, and put them into the directory what you want, and then go to analysis folder by the command: cd analysis.
+Please mannually download utilities, test_data and analysis folders from the GitHub, and put them into the directory what you want, and then go to analysis folder by the command: cd analysis.

 ## Install R packages